rodnyf/CR-Tracker/README.md

 ## Change log
 Version '0.20.0' introduced the functionality to pull data from Wealthsimple via Wsimple api and calculate\
-contribution room for Wealthsimple only and combined with Questrade.
+contribution room for Wealthsimple exclusively or combined with Questrade.

 ## Installation
 * Use `pip`: